Update: The Evil Within 2 has now been released. Watch the launch trailer below:

 Where Sebastian had some familiarity with the town of the first game, Union is completely new to him.
 Though it looks like a small idyllic American time, it's slowly tearing itself apart.

 Players will encounter a whole new cast of characters in this new game world, each with their own reasons for being there.

 Julie Kidman will return to the game, but this time she'll be the link to the real world and Sebastian will be able to communicate with her via a special device.

 In the description of the game, Bethesda asks "Will you face adversity head on with weapons and traps, or sneak through the shadows to survive?"

 For those who haven't played the first game it might be a little hard to get excited for any of the details that have been released this far.
 But that's not to say that it will be inaccessible.
 From what we saw, there is enough exposition being thrown in that new players aren't going to be stumbling around in the dark (not metaphorically at least).

-Fortunately, Bethesda has put together a convenient Story FAQ to make things a little easier to understand for new visitors to the nightmare and make it absolutely clear that you don't have to have played the first title to enjoy and understand its sequel.
+Bethesda has put together a convenient Story FAQ to make things a little easier to understand for new visitors to the nightmare and make it absolutely clear that you don't have to have played the first title to enjoy and understand its sequel.

 With all the essentials covered the FAQ then goes on to reveal some things about The Evil Within 2.
 The information isn't particularly spoilerific but if you're desperately trying to avoid any and all information before you play the game for yourself we'd suggest you avoid it.